Back to Kansas overview

 Article 20.
 Costs

 back to top60-2001.
-Docket fee; authorized only by legislative enactment; poverty affidavit; additional costs; certain sheriff's charges prohibited
+Docket fee; authorized only by legislative enactment; poverty affidavit, court review; additional costs; certain sheriff's charges prohibited

 (a) Docket fee.
-Except as otherwise provided by law, no case shall be filed or docketed in the district court, whether original or appealed, without payment of a docket fee in the amount of $156 on and after July 1, 2009 through June 30, 2013, and $154 on and after July 1, 2013, to the clerk of the district court.
+Except as otherwise provided by law, no case shall be filed or docketed in the district court, whether original or appealed, without payment of a docket fee in the amount of $173 on and after July 1, 2014, to the clerk of the district court.
 Except as provided further, the docket fee established in this subsection shall be the only fee collected or moneys in the nature of a fee collected for the docket fee.
 Such fee shall only be established by an act of the legislature and no other authority is established by law or otherwise to collect a fee.
-On and after the effective date of this act through June 30, 2013, the supreme court may impose an additional charge, not to exceed $22 per docket fee, to fund the costs of non-judicial personnel.
+On and after July 1, 2015, through June 30, 2017, the supreme court may impose an additional charge, not to exceed $22 per docket fee, to fund the costs of non-judicial personnel.

 (b) Poverty affidavit in lieu of docket fee.
 (1) Effect.
 In any case where a plaintiff by reason of poverty is unable to pay a docket fee, and an affidavit so stating is filed, no fee will be required.
 An inmate in the custody of the secretary of corrections may file a poverty affidavit only if the inmate attaches a statement disclosing the average account balance, or the total deposits, whichever is less, in the inmate's trust fund for each month in: (A) The six-month period preceding the filing of the action; or (B) the current period of incarceration, whichever is shorter.
 Such statement shall be certified by the secretary.
 On receipt of the affidavit and attached statement, the court shall determine the initial fee to be assessed for filing the action and in no event shall the court require an inmate to pay less than $3.
 The secretary of corrections is hereby authorized to disburse money from the inmate's account to pay the costs as determined by the court.
 If the inmate has a zero balance in such inmate's account, the secretary shall debit such account in the amount of $3 per filing fee as established by the court until money is credited to the account to pay such docket fee.
 Any initial filing fees assessed pursuant to this subsection shall not prevent the court, pursuant to subsection (d), from taxing that individual for the remainder of the amount required under subsection (a) or this subsection.